bgamari/AndreasPK.github.io/apkblog/posts/2019-02-01-nub-benchmarks.markdown

 After about 500-1k elements these became generally faster than the ord based ones.
 The largest difference I saw was a factor of about 2.
 Which is a lot, but depending on your code this might still be acceptable when compared to implementing hashable/additional code.

+/u/theindigamer on reddit pointed out that deriving Hashable is another good way to make this more attractive.

 ## Other bits